-- 22. All louvers shall be extruded anodized aluminum AMCA 550 rated without a damper, Class A, 100% Effective Ratio up to 1200 FPM at 8"/hr rain fall and 50 mph wind velocity, AMCA 540 per FBC, and provided with aluminum or stainless steel, with bird screens.
-Minimum louver depth shall be four inches.
-New louvers installed in proximity to existing shall match existing orientation.
-Finish colors shall be consistent with area finishes and submittal approved by the Owner prior to installation. - 23.
-All OA louvers shall be sized to maintain a maximum 500 fpm face velocity measured at the free area of the louver.
+- 18. All OA louvers shall be sized to maintain a maximum 500 fpm face velocity measured at the free area of the louver.
 Nominal increases in face velocity may be considered when louver size is not feasible and prior approval has been obtained during design by UES.
-Minimum free area and maximum pressure drops shall be stated in the design for all louvers and filtration combinations. - 24.
+Minimum free area and maximum pressure drops shall be stated in the design for all louvers and filtration combinations. - 19.
 All OA louvers shall be installed with removable and serviceable mist eliminators.
-Louvers and OA filters shall be provided installed at the AHU, not at the louver in a manner to prevent wet filter syndrome. - 25.
+Louvers and OA filters shall be provided installed at the AHU, not at the louver in a manner to prevent wet filter syndrome. - 19.
 A removable and serviceable minimum 304 stainless steel (frame and filter media) mist eliminator(s) shall be provided if the high-performance louver will not prevent wet filter syndrome at the AHU).
 Louvers and mist eliminators shall be separately submitted for review and approval by UES prior to installation.
-Submittal shall include at a minimum product construction and replacement part ordering information, free area, and performance curves for the selected design sizes and pressures. - 26.
+Submittal shall include at a minimum product construction and replacement part ordering information, free area, and performance curves for the selected design sizes and pressures. - 20.
 All EA louvers shall be sized to maintain a maximum 750 fpm face velocity measured at the free area of the louver.
-Nominal increases in face velocity may be considered when louver size is not feasible and has prior approval has been obtained during design by UES. - 27.
-All fire dampers shall be curtain style, with an integral sleeve and blades located out of the air stream when in the open position.

-- 28. All combination fire and smoke dampers shall have air foil style blades with blade seats. - 29.
+Nominal increases in face velocity may be considered when louver size is not feasible and has prior approval has been obtained during design by UES. - 21.
+All fire dampers shall be curtain style, with an integral sleeve and blades located out of the air stream when in the open position. - 22.
+All combination fire and smoke dampers shall have air foil style blades with blade seats. - 23.
 Insulation is prohibited from being supported by suspended ceilings.
-Insulation shall be integral to the roof structure and installed in such a manner that it will not interfere with interstitial ceiling space access. - 30.
-Laboratory supply air, laboratory exhaust, and general exhaust shall have pressure independent venturi style air valves or other pre-approved air valve style coordinated with Utilities & Engineering Energy Services. - 31.
-All laboratory valve installations shall be plumbed horizontal (where allowed by the manufacturer) and leak tested via smoke pen or other visual indicator to ensure fully sealed connections on each side of the valve. - 32.
-Variable air volume terminal units, fan-powered terminal units, duct heaters, air flow stations, air cleaning apparatus and air valves shall be installed in accessible locations following manufacturers clearance recommendations. - 33.
-Duct mounted air handling apparatuses shall not be installed higher than twelve feet from the finished floor. - 33.
-Terminal units shall have foil-faced or elastomeric insulation.
+Insulation shall be integral to the roof structure and installed in such a manner that it will not interfere with interstitial ceiling space access. - 24.
+Laboratory supply air, laboratory exhaust, and general exhaust shall have pressure independent venturi style air valves or other pre-approved air valve style coordinated with Utilities & Engineering Energy Services.

+- 25. All laboratory valve installations shall be plumbed horizontal (where allowed by the manufacturer) and leak tested via smoke pen or other visual indicator to ensure fully sealed connections on each side of the valve. - 26.
+Variable air volume terminal units, fan-powered terminal units, duct heaters, air flow stations, air cleaning apparatus and air valves shall be installed in accessible locations following manufacturers clearance recommendations. - 27.
+Duct mounted air handling apparatuses shall not be installed higher than twelve feet from the finished floor. - 27.
+Terminal units shall have foil faced or elastomeric insulation.
 Exposed fibers or rough coating is not permitted.